Endpoint-by-Endpoint Reference

 ]'

 The API detaches that user's slot from the group and applies your edits only to them; the other users' slots stay untouched.
+Think of it as "peel this person off, with changes" — not "edit this person in place."
+The original group keeps everyone else.

 createdShifts and deletedShiftIds in the response